10 Tips for Winterizing Your Home

 • Seal attic floor penetrations to stop heated air from rising through the ceiling.

-Slips and falls are more common in icy winter weather.
-Keep your sidewalks and driveway safe to walk on by scattering salt, kitty litter or chemical deicer along the pavement to melt the ice and snow.
-Be sure to read the directions for specific application tips and recommended precautions.
+Slips and falls are notably common in cold winter weather.
+Keep your sidewalks and driveway safe for pedestrians by sprinkling salt, kitty litter or chemical deicer across the pavement to melt the ice and snow.
+Don’t forget to read the directions for specific application tips and suggested precautions.

 Winterizing Your Home with Bryant Heating & Cooling Service Experts